evhub/coconut/HELP.md

 python -m pip install coconut
 ```

-To check that your installation is functioning properly, try entering into the command-line
+To check that your installation is functioning properly, try entering into the command line
 ```
 coconut -h
 ```